 However, not all salespeople are delivering the same amount of value.
-I.e closed sales vs amount spent on T&E.
+I.e., closed sales vs the amount spent on T&E.

-An easy way to control spending is by looking at the ratio of sales closed in the last 6 months/ total expenses filed by the salesperson.
+An easy way to control spending is by looking at the ratio of sales closed in the last 6 months/to total expenses filed by the salesperson.

-Let’s call this Sales Expense Effectiveness Ratio (SEER for short)
+Let’s call this the Sales Expense Effectiveness Ratio (SEER for short)

 So higher the SEER, the better it is.

-You probably can calculate this ratio for the entire sales team, sort it in the descending order.
+You can probably calculate this ratio for the entire sales team and sort it in descending order.